Scabiosa atropurpurea L. (Pincushions )

 TPWD Prohibited Exotic Species: 0

-Ecological Threat: In areas where S. atropurpurea has naturalized it has tended to form monocultures.
+Ecological Threat: In areas where S. atropurpurea has established it has tended to form monocultures.

 Distribution